Paris in August: What to Do and Where to Stay

 La Chaise et l'écran

 Every summer since 2008, the city's 11th arrondissement brings film to the neighbourhood's gardens and squares.
 This free, open-air festival features four films curated by a popular cinema personality.
-Stay in the nearby Bastille neighbourhood – vibrant, laid-back and boasting some of Paris' best restaurants.
+Stay in a Plum home like Jigsaw in the nearby Bastille neighbourhood – vibrant, laid-back and boasting some of Paris' best restaurants.
 What more could you need?

 Launched in 2002, this free annual film festival held in the 19th arrondissement celebrates short films, with an emphasis on exalting the out-of-the-box, be it in theme, image, subject matter, or sound treatment.
 The event begins with a concert night of emerging artists representing a diverse array of musical styles and forms.
 More than 100 short films are screened for 20,000 attendees.